Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-12-hello-swift.md

 # What is Swift?

-Swift is a new apple open source language used to develop iOS Apps.
+Swift is a new Apple open-source language used to develop iOS Apps.
-It is open source and available now on [github](https://github.com/apple/swift) replacing objective-c as the main language for the iOS and OSX platform.
+It is open source and available now on [GitHub](https://github.com/apple/swift); replacing Objective-C as the main language for the iOS and OSX platforms.

-The advantage over objective c consist of :
+The advantages of Swift over Objective-C are:

  1. Faster - Swift apps compile faster then their obj-c counterparts.
- 2. Safe   - Swift focuses a lot on let and var which makes the code safe by avoiding any un intended overwrite of values.
+ 2. Safe   - Safe - Swift focuses a lot on ‘let’ and ‘var’ which makes the code safe by avoiding any unintended overwrite of values.
- 3. Strong - Swift supports generic, enums and a whole lot of new features which makes it a better language to develop in.
+ 3. Strong - Swift supports generic, enums and a lot of new features which makes it a better language to develop in.

 {% highlight swift %}